gregversteeg/gaussianize/readme.md

 Some of the limitations of this approach are discussed in Georg's paper, above.
 E.g., it only applies to positive data and gaussianizes data with a heavy right-hand tail.

-This transformation is not yet implemented.
+This transformation is not yet tested.

 ## Brute force